wp-plugins/fancy-gallery/readme.txt

 = Questions / Support requests =
 Please use the support forum on WordPress.org for this version of the plugin.
-For the [Premium Version](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) there is a separate support package [available](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery).
+For the premium version there is a separate support package available.
 Of course you can hire me for consulting, support, programming and customizations at any time.

 = Language =